blancojeryel/nyc-112122/README.md

 ## git add
 In your terminal: git add . {this will add all of your files to the staging area}
+If you just want a specific file you can take of the dot and instead specify the file name

 ## git commit
 In your terminal: git commit -m "{here goes a message to identify your specific changes}"